My Approach to Helping

-It is based on the theory that your thoughts and perceptions about who you are or "should be" are based on unresolved trauma of some sort; and those flawed thought patterns are causing your emotional conflicts in your relationships and your relationship with your.
-My focus is on identity formation and developmental problems that are connected to your anxieties and fears that appear most often when you interact with other people - family, friends, parents, relatives, career relationships, etc.
+It is based on the theory that your thoughts and perceptions about who you are, or who you believe "should be", are based on unresolved trauma of some sort; and those flawed thought patterns are causing your emotional conflicts in your relationships and your relationship with your identity and Self.
+My focus is on identity formation and developmental problems that can be creating your anxieties and fears that appear most often when you interact with other people - family, friends, parents, relatives, career relationships, etc.

 Your dysfunctional thinking is a "Disorder", not an "Illness", unless your problem is a medical one.
 Once we reorganize your mistaken and irrational thought patterns, you will progressively get better on your own.
 There are only so many conditions in the psychology literature and texts, and yours is probably not unique or new; so there are answers and solutions.
 Recovery takes some people longer than others to recover from their past traumas, and depends on how repressed or denied their problems are at the moment that will determine the length of time for their treatment outcome.
 The first stage is analysis, the second is the therapy stage, where you learn Mindfulness, Emotional Regulation, Distress Tolerance, or Interpersonal Relationships.
 My area is Anxiety and Mood Disorders, and how they relate to Personality Disorders.
 I do have experience with helping Introverted Type individuals who may feel shy, hypersensitive to overstimulating environments or gatherings, and who prefer quiet solitude over noisey socializing.